What is IPUMS USA?

 - Public Use Microdata Series Source Materials

 Most population data - especially historical census data - have traditionally been available only in aggregated tabular form.
-The IPUMS is microdata, which means that it provides information about individual persons and households.
+IPUMS USA supplies microdata, which means that it provides information about individual persons and households.
 This makes it possible for researchers to create tabulations tailored to their particular questions.
-Since the IPUMS includes nearly all the detail originally recorded by the census enumerations, users can construct a great variety of tabulations interrelating any desired set of variables.
+Since IPUMS USA includes nearly all the detail originally recorded by the census enumerations, users can construct a great variety of tabulations interrelating any desired set of variables.
 The flexibility offered by microdata is particularly important for historical research because the aggregate tabulations produced by the Census Bureau are often not comparable across time, and until recently the subject coverage of census publications was limited.

 Microdata do pose some limitations, however.
 For the period since 1950 census microdata are subject to strict confidentiality measures that limit their usefulness for some applications.
-The IPUMS samples for these years include no names, addresses or other potentially identifying information.
+The IPUMS USA samples for these years include no names, addresses or other potentially identifying information.
 To further ensure that no individuals can be identified, the Census Bureau limits the detail on place of residence, place of work, very high incomes, and several other variables.
 Most important, the microdata records for the period since 1950 identify no geographic areas with fewer than 100,000 inhabitants (250,000 in 1960 and 1970).
-Therefore the IPUMS is inappropriate for research that requires the identification of specific small geographic areas in those census years.
+Therefore IPUMS USA is inappropriate for research that requires the identification of specific small geographic areas in those census years.

 The data series includes information on a broad range of population characteristics, including fertility, nuptiality, life-course transitions, immigration, internal migration, labor-force participation, occupational structure, education, ethnicity, and household composition.
 The information available in each sample varies according to the questions asked in that year and by differences in post-enumeration processing.
 In general, the later census years provide a greater range of characteristics than the earlier ones, though the earlier censuses often contain greater detail for the variables that are available.
 A full listing of available variables can be found in the documentation section entitled "Variable Availability."
 For the period since 1960, the data series also provides detailed housing characteristics.

 The IPUMS documentation is divided into five volumes.
 Volume I covers minimum information most users require to use the database, including the overall design of the database, variable descriptions, and coding schemes for each variable.
 Volume II includes supplemental information on some of the more complicated variables, such as maps and coding schemes for the geographic areas identified in the samples, and alternate occupation and industry coding schemes available for particular census years.
 Volume III provides enumerator instructions, replicas of the census forms, procedural histories of the censuses, and descriptions of missing-data allocation procedures and other post-enumeration processing.
-Volumes IV and V consist of a complete descriptions of all the data transformations we carried out to create the IPUMS.
+Volumes IV and V consist of a complete descriptions of all the data transformations we carried out to create IPUMS USA.

 This introduction to the database is essential reading for all prospective users.
 Additional chapters in this volume cover sample designs, sampling errors, occupational coding, and family interrelationship codes.
 We then provide a guide of availability for variables in each IPUMS sample, variable descriptions, coding schemes, and marginal frequencies for the household record.
 Finally, we briefly describe the missing and inconsistent data allocation and data-quality flags.